People who will not sustain trees will soon live in a world that will not sustain people.

-In and around trees, people more readily feel they are a part of something bigger…
+Among trees, people feel they are a part of something bigger…

 The TreeSpirit Project MISSION:

 • SHARING the love of trees and nature with TreeSpirit events, photographs and presentations;

-• HEIGHTENING people’s sensory and emotional connection to the natural world;
+• HEIGHTENING people’s sensory and emotional connection to trees and the natural world;